AumkarGorde/dsa-prep/linked-lists/Singly Linked Lists.md

 - Traversal is one way - forward only

 ### Basic operations
-- Traversal - visit each node starting from the head
+- Traversal - visit each node starting from the headok
 - Insertion - Adding a node at :
 	- Beginning
 	- End